-The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679), adopted on April 27, 2016, is a regulation by which the European Parliament, the European Council and the European Commission intend to strengthen and unify data protection for individuals within the European Union (EU).
+The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679), which became effective May 25, 2018, is a regulation by which the European Parliament, the European Council and the European Commission intend to strengthen and unify data protection for individuals within the European Union (EU).
 It also addresses the transfer of personal data outside of the EU.
-The primary objectives of the GDPR are to enhance EU residents’ control of their personal data and to simplify the regulatory environment for international business by imposing uniform data protection requirements on all EU members.
+The primary objectives of the GDPR are (i) to enhance the protection of EU personal data and (ii) to simplify the regulatory environment for international business by imposing uniform data protection requirements on all EU members.

-When the GDPR takes effect, it will replace the data protection directive (officially Directive 95/46/EC) from 1995.
-The GDPR will become effective May 25, 2018.
-The GDPR will be a significant change in the data privacy landscape in the EU and more clearly allocates responsibility between the data controller (Zscaler’s customers and partners) and the data processor (Zscaler) with respect to the processing of personal data.
+The GDPR replaced the Data Protection Directive (officially Directive 95/46/EC) adopted in 1995.
+The GDPR is a significant change in the data privacy landscape in the EU and more clearly allocates responsibility between the data controller (Zscaler’s customers and partners) and the data processor (Zscaler) with respect to the processing of personal data.
 Under the GDPR, both the data controller and data processor have additional duties and obligations to protect personal data, and both face liability for any failures to comply with the GDPR requirements.

 Zscaler is committed to our customers’ success, including compliance with the GDPR.
-Just like existing privacy laws, including the current data protection directive, compliance with the GDPR will require a partnership between Zscaler and our customers in their use of our services and products.
-Zscaler has closely analyzed the requirements of the GDPR, and is continuing to make enhancements to our services, products, documentation, and contracts to support our own compliance with the GDPR.
-In addition, Zscaler is dedicated to assisting our customers with their own compliance efforts with the GDPR.
+The GDPR will require a closer partnership between Zscaler and our customers in their use of our services and products.
+Zscaler has closely analyzed the requirements of the GDPR, and has made enhancements to our services, products, documentation, and contracts to support our own compliance with the GDPR.
+In addition, Zscaler is dedicated to assisting our customers with their GDPR compliance efforts.

 Assisting our Customers in Complying with the GDPR